 @ 2nd Ave.
 N. First and foremost, this is a Mexican restaurant touting tacos, tequila and tunes.
 Specials?
-Taco Tuesdays reward you with $2 pollo asados, carnitas and cheeseburger tacos and $3 carne asada, fish, bacon & shrimp tacos.
+Taco Tuesdays reward you with $2 pollo asados, carnitas and cheeseburger tacos and $3 for carne asada, fish, bacon & shrimp tacos.
 Drink specials include $4 Mexican beers, $5 for selected tequilas and $6 for the house margarita.
 Happy hour deals from open until 6pm include 2-for-1 Mexican beer, $4 wells and $6 house margaritas.
 Live music?
 Why, yes, two featured artists on the short days and four on the long ones; the early shift tends toward country and things get more adventurous as the night wears on.
 Hours: M-W, 11am-10pm, Th, 11am-midnight, F-Sat, 11am-2:30am, Sun, 11am-midnight.

 @111 4th Ave.
 S. Their moniker is “Where Country Is King” so you can guess where the music is headed.
 On a scale of large to small, it’s the latter.
-I’d read wildly varying views of the place; my experience was _____.
+The bartender told me that around 50% of their business is from locals–employees of nearby businesses and people who live in the neighborhood.
 In addition to their signature BBQ meatloaf, you’ll find appetizers, salads, sandwiches and pizzas.
 Hours: 11am-3am daily.

 @120 2nd Ave.
 S. I expected a roadhouse vibe based on Florida Georgia Line’s music.
 I was wrong.
 It’s downright artful with subdued lighting, nice seating and an upscale vibe.
 If you want live contemporary country music without the crush of the bar crowd, this may be your place.
 Or if you want to dance, maybe head up to the rooftop.
 Want something more intimate?
 Shift to the Little Red Corvette Lounge in the basement.
-To borrow from their website copy, “the world-class kitchen fuses unique Southern style cuisine with California flair” There’s even a kids’ menu here.
+To borrow from their website copy, “the world-class kitchen fuses unique Southern style cuisine with California flair.”
+There’s even a kids’ menu here.
 Hours: 11am-3am daily, Little Red Corvette, 6pm-3am daily.

 Who’d I leave out?